Case Study · Anonymized profile

 Signal

-A DIFC-registered manager reads jurisdictional posture first.
-A single-jurisdiction Liechtenstein surface is read as not yet Gulf-ready.
+A DIFC-registered manager judges jurisdictional posture first.
+A single-jurisdiction Liechtenstein surface lands as not yet Gulf-fit.

 2